 The decrease in BRAS volume was expected due to the many non-ETI states, leading to overconservativeness in avoid set computation.
 Moreover, as the problem framework requires the trajectory parameters $\flf, \frt$ to be constant, the quadrotor shall continue accelerating after reaching the goal region, leading to instability should $\flf, \frt$ be tracked.

-In Appendix \ref{app:additional_exp} and the next few examples, we show how a careful design of the planning model would lead to much better performance on more complicated scenarios, as well as enable stabilizing behavior such as braking without explicitly modeling velocity as a goal state.
+In Appendix \ref{app:additional_exp} and the next few examples, we show how a careful design of the planning model leads to much better performance on more complicated scenarios, as well as enabling stabilizing behavior such as braking without explicitly modeling velocity as a goal state.